 Contributions i see myself making in the industry

 - Coachable: I value feedback, always hungry to become the best version of myself, and look up to those once in my shoes.
-Growth is a continuous journey for me to listen, apply, improve then lead others.
+Growth is a continuous journey for me to listen, apply, and improve.

-- Intrapreneurial: “what’s missing?” and “what’s next?” are the first questions I ask for finding white space, filling gaps, and/or making trade-offs.
+- Intrapreneurial: “what’s missing?” and “what’s next?” are the first questions I ask for finding white space, then justifying a strategic view by analyzing the environment and diagnosing the problem.

 - Culturally-Driven: I hope to never lose sight of music and art: what brings me joy and influences how I see the world.
 Despite my execution mindset, I appreciate the beauty and balance in creative work that shed a light on the people around us.

-- Allocation and Replenishment Practices: interning at Kohl’s Corporate, I analyzed historical sales to see where we could push and pull our inventory.
+- Data analysis: I look at what did/didn’t work in the past to justify data-driven decisions going forward, where I pull multiple metrics to craft a holistic view of what happened.
+Interning at Kohl’s Corporate, I analyzed historical sales to see where we could push and pull our inventory.
 Metrics include digital penetration, sales units and $ (e-comm & B&M), and sell-thru rates.
 Sliced and diced data by day/month/year, brand, item, and category.

 - Project Management: passing on the technical side of udress.com to a comp-sci student, I proposed for me to serve as the website coordinator.
 Currently, I align the technical side of the website with the creative/editorial teams for everyone to align on next steps and what’s needed from both parties.